NJ Name Change Procedure

 After the Verified Complaint is filed, the court will then enter an order fixing a date for a hearing.
 Notice of your name change application must then be published in a newspaper in the county where you reside at least two weeks prior to the scheduled hearing date.
 The Order and Petition will then need to be served on various governmental agencies, each of which are given the opportunity to file an objection to your name change, if they wish.
 Proof of this service must then be filed with the court.

-At the hearing the court will look at several factors and may take testimony relating to:
+If a court appearance is required, at the hearing the court will look at several factors and may take testimony relating to:

 1. Your occupation;